tidymodels/finetune/tests/testthat/_snaps/sa-control.md

 ---

-    Argument 'radius' should be two numeric values.
+    Argument `radius` should be two numeric values.

 ---